A unique hybrid nonprofit organization

 At the core of our work are information gathering, analysis, and intelligence production, aimed at supporting the work of law enforcement and government agencies.

-It is our contention that professionally run intelligence and investigative activities are currently the most important tools for fighting environmental/wildlife crime.
+It is our contention that professionally run intelligence and investigative activities are currently the most important tools for fighting environmental crime.
 The intelligence-led approach is needed to integrate the more traditional “reactive” conservation models with a more proactive, impactful, and disruptive approach.

-As with the fight against other international threats, such as terrorism, drug trafficking or organized crime, intelligence should be at the center of our efforts to fight wildlife crime.
+As with the fight against other international threats, such as terrorism, drug trafficking or organized crime, intelligence should be at the center of our efforts to fight environmental crime.
 It is, and should be used as, a strategic resource to focus investigation and law enforcement activities, policy changes and funding.

 Information gathering activities, intelligence production and undercover operations are exceedingly cost-effective methods of tackling environmental crimes.
 HUMINT, or HUMan INTelligence, and other forms of intelligence, if used with a strategic long-term vision, can also lead to the reduction of what is now called the “militarization of conservation”, the violence that surrounds environmental crimes, with its very high human toll.